1300 Olney Sandy Spring Rd.

 Dr. Jenny Krueger, an Olney native, obtained her Bachelors in Animal Science from the University of Maryland, College Park prior to beginning her veterinary career.
 She graduated from the Virginia Maryland Regional College of Veterinary Medicine in 2008.
-She practiced general medicine in the Gaithersburg and Westminster areas for the last six years and enthusiastically has now joined the Olney-Sandy Spring team.
+She practiced general medicine in the Gaithersburg and Westminster areas for six years before joining the Olney-Sandy Spring team three years ago.
 She looks forward to sharing her passion and offering her expertise in surgical dentistry, soft tissue and orthopedic surgery, ultrasound imaging, and internal medicine.

-Dr. Krueger resides in Olney, sharing her home with a vast menagerie that includes her husband, Josh, a teacher at Sherwood High School, her spritely two year old daughter Arabella, and her two dogs – Jaden, a great dane, and Apollo, a chihuahua- as well as her three cats- Ayla, Iza, and Durc.
+Dr. Krueger resides in Olney, sharing her home with a vast menagerie that includes her husband, Josh - a history teacher at Sherwood High School, her spritely five year old daughter Arabella, her one and half year old energetic son Bodhi, and her dog Apollo - a one-eyed chihuahua- as well as her two cats -Iza and Durc.
 In her off time, she enjoys spending time with her human and animal family, reading, gardening, skiing, mountain and road biking, and any activity that gets her outdoors.

 Denise has worked in the veterinary field since she was old enough to get her first work permit.
 Throughout her career, she has worked in almost every capacity of veterinary hospital practice.
 She joined Olney-Sandy Spring Veterinary Hospital as veterinary technician and later took over the management aspects of the facility, freeing the veterinarians to focus on patient care.
 Denise earned her bachelor’s in biological sciences from UMBC in 1992.
 In addition to her responsibilities at OSSVH, Denise serves as a training officer for NVRT (National Veterinary Response Team), a federal disaster relief team for animals.
 She was deployed to assist the veterinary community in Mississippi following Hurricane Katrina.
 She is a member of the Maryland State Animal Response Team (MD SART) and the Anne Arundel County Animal Response team.
 She enjoys competing in flyball as a member of Blue Ridge Blast Flyball Team with her Keeshonden, Casanova and Lego, currently the number 1 and 3 Keeshonds, respectively in the North American Flyball Association.
 She also shares her home with a Katrina rescue, Grady, believed to be a Chihuahua/Jack Russell Terrier.